CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.35-Molinillo.markdown

 ## Dependency Resolution

 At the heart of any dependency managers is its `Resolver`, whose job is to take a list of dependencies (defined in a `Podfile`) and transform those explicit  requirements into a complete set of Pods to install.
-With CocoaPods 0.35, the core dependency resolution code has been completely rewritten.
+With CocoaPods 0.35, the core dependency resolution code has been completely rewritten, giving birth to Molinillo, a generic dependency resolution module.
 This change should improve the experience of using CocoaPods by making things work in a more predictable manner and allowing you to focus more on your project instead of making things easier for CocoaPods.

 ### Automatic Conflict Resolution